hyperlane-xyz/hyperlane-warp-ui-template/README.md

 ## Architecture

-This app is built with Next+React, Wagmi, RainbowKit, and the Hyperlane SDK.
+This app is built with Next & React, Wagmi, RainbowKit, and the Hyperlane SDK.

 - Constants that you may want to change are in `./src/consts/`, see the following Customization section for details.
 - The index page is located at `./src/pages/index.tsx`